Pwumpkin/Practice/ENoteTaker/NotebookPageTypes/README.md

   * The Comments/Questions(sits within the left 1/2 of page) provides
   * The Notes(sits within right 1/2 of page), are jot notes which are listed in the order of the lecture
   * The Summary(page footer) serves to summarize the whole topic.
+2. **The Mind Map Method:**
+  The Mind Map is diagram that acts as a very efficient note taking tool.
+  *Mind Maps should be able to fit witin a notebook page.*
+  Components of a mind map:
+  * Topic
+  * Main Ideas
+  * Supporting Details
+  * Connections